Back to the COPC Blog

 2. Do employees collaborate with their team members and managers in solving problems, improving performance or assisting others?

-Collaboration is another crucial element when looking at an employee’s level of engagement.
+Collaboration is another crucial element when assessing an employee’s level of engagement.
 Engaged employees will turn to whoever is necessary to solve a problem that stands in the way of achieving their goal.
-Ensure open communication and a healthy exchange of ideas are happening daily.
-Capitalize on opportunities to show up for your team— support them and express care for their well-being.
+Ensure open communication and a healthy exchange of ideas happen daily.
+Capitalize on opportunities to show up for your team—support them and express care for their well-being.

 Genuine interest and proper guidance inevitably lead to higher productivity as employees strive for success.
-Each time they meet their goals, it leads to greater job satisfaction.
+Each time they meet their goals, they experience greater job satisfaction.
 By helping staff navigate their career journey, leaders will reap the rewards of increased productivity and retention.

 3. Do employees take ownership of their performance and development, seeking new learning opportunities?